gbmhunter/blog/content/site-info.md

 ## April 2013: Background Darkened

+This is when I switched from using a light theme to a dark theme.

 {{< figure src="/images/misc/cladlabs-background-changed-to-black.png" caption="The CladLabs background has been changed to a dark, dark grey (April 2013)."  width="700px" >}}

 ## 2014: Blog Renamed To mbedded.ninja